geneontology/protege-tutorial/docs/Entities.md

 Adding annotations properties
 -----------------------------

-You can add annotations (such as labels, descriptions, xrefs etc..) to any OWL entity using Protégé.
+You can add annotations (such as labels, descriptions, xrefs, etc.) to any OWL entity using Protégé.
 The panel on the right, named Annotations is where these annotations are added.
 Use this panel to add a “cellular\_component” label to the class you created previously.

 ![](./media/image16.png)